 - It is best to not to keep the power bank connected to the charging source once it is completely charged in order to avoid overheating.

 How to use a Power Bank?

-- Now, the power bank is fully charged, so it can be used to charge other devices.
+Once the power bank is fully charged, you can charge other devices using it.
 Connect the USB male end to the power bank and the USB female end to your cell phone and notice whether the battery icon in your device starts charging.

 Important Parts of a Power Bank

-- Battery – This is the most important component of a power bank which determines its capacity.
-Most power banks use lithium ion or lithium polymer batteries.
+Battery – This is the most important component of a power bank which determines its capacity.
+Most of the power banks use lithium ion or lithium polymer batteries.
 While lithium ion batteries are cheaper, they have limited mAh capacity.
 Lithium polymer cells are a bit expensive but they last longer.

 Output USB Port/s – A power bank may have one or more USB output ports.
 Output ports connect to mobiles, tablets and other devices, carry power from the power bank and charge these devices.
 Out ports may have varying rate of power output – some supply 1Amp power others supply 2Amp power.